TAMPA, Fla. - Following right by his side, Alex Douglass trains with his new partner Peter at Valor Service Dogs in Hillsborough County.

 "We felt like they were kind of an underserved community, but just as equally putting their lives on the line to protect us," said Carol Lansford, the executive director and director of training.

-While Douglass has retired, Peter's service vest was made out of the uniform of the State Police Trooper who saved Douglass' life.
+While Douglass has retired, Peter's service vest was made out of the uniform of his supervisor from the Pennsylvania State Police.

 "It's very emotional.
 It’s overwhelming.
 It means so much to me," he said.